 Generally speaking, bystanders have no duty to provide aid, even if they can help.
 Lawyers turn to a ginormous treatise when evaluating the law, and the applicable (and provocative) quote in this instance is: ”The law has persistently refused to recognize a moral obligation of common decency and common humanity to come to the assistance of another human being who is in danger.”3 But who wants to live in a world like that?

-The purpose of GS laws is to encourage bystanders to risk helping strangers in emergency situations.
+The purpose of Good Samaritan laws is to encourage bystanders to risk helping strangers in emergency situations.

 Many states are expanding coverage beyond medical providers and making it clear that Good Samaritans cannot be sued.
 Georgia State’s law explicitly covers any person, medically trained or not, who renders emergency aid to victims without charging them to do so.
 It specifically provides complete liability for civil damages.7 Similarly, in 2016, India passed a law protecting all Good Samaritans including protection from revealing your identity, immunity from lawsuits, protection from medical bills, protection from being required to testify, and a requirement on hospitals to accept patients brought in by Good Samaritans.8 These laws are steps in the right direction.

-Being a GS is generally an affirmative defense to being sued after an adverse outcome.
+Being a Good Samaritan is generally an affirmative defense to being sued after an adverse outcome.
 It doesn’t always mean you can’t be sued and won’t have to defend yourself; it means if the inured person decides to sue you, they won’t win if your defense is successful.